robocomp/robocomp/README.md

     src/keyboardrobotcontroller.py etc/config

 and use the arrow keys to navigate the robot, the space bar to stop it an 'q' to exit.

+Note: You must have your simulator running in a terminal then only you can run a component in another terminal.
+You will get an error message if you run the above component without having your simulator already running.

 ---------------------------------------------------------------------